Education

 • calibrateR: An R package written to streamline common laboratory calculations.
 A brief description of the package and general usage can be found here.

-• nbconv: An R package that implements three distinct methods for evaluating the sum of arbitrary negative binomial convolutions.
+• nbconv: An R package that implements multiple methods for evaluating arbitrary negative binomial convolutions.
 See this post for more information. nbconv can be found on CRAN.

 Selected Publications